ucgmsim/nzcvm_data/README.md

 # NZCVM Community Data Repository

-Welcome to the **New Zealand Community Velocity Model (NZCVM) Data Repository** — a curated, version-controlled archive of seismic velocity model input datasets for Aotearoa New Zealand.
+Welcome to the **New Zealand Community Velocity Model (NZCVM) Data Repository** — a curated, version-controlled archive of seismic velocity model input datasets for New Zealand.

 This repository supports community contributions, collaborative review, and open access to datasets used for building 3D velocity models, including tomography, 1D profiles, Vs30 surfaces, and region-specific basin models.

 ---